 Despite a decline in asbestos use in the U.S., the market is still growing in many other countries.
 The chlor-alkali industry in particular still uses asbestos on a global scale, with many plants in China also using toxic mercury processes.
 Though more and more plants, especially throughout Europe, have slowly adopted safer manufacturing methods, many still rely on these older asbestos or mercury involved methods that have been used for well over 100 years.

-In addition to leaving a bigger carbon footprint and harming the environment, these older methods also put workers at risk for serious health problems.
+In addition to leaving a bigger carbon footprint and harming the environment, these older methods also put workers at risk for mesothelioma and other serious health problems.

 What is the Chlor-Alkali Industry?

 In essence, this industry is vital to the larger chemical industry, as well as various other aspects of our day-to-day lives.
 The chlor-alkali industry produces three essential products: chlorine, sodium hydroxide (also called caustic soda) and hydrogen.

 Chlorine is the most important product manufactured, as it’s used in many chemical processes and industrial settings.
 For example, chlorine is used in countless products ranging from medical devices, 93% of American pharmaceuticals, insulation, and of course, helping to disinfect swimming pools.
 In most of these instances, researchers have found there’s no viable substitute for chlorine.
 In addition to providing better health and safety, chlorine is an important element for resource conservation and harnessing solar energy.

 In the manufacturing of chlorine, the co-products of caustic soda and hydrogen are also vital for many other industries.
 Caustic soda, an alkali, is used often in the food industry, textile production and creating soaps and other cleaning agents.
 Hydrogen has many uses as well, most notably for the creation of hydrogen peroxide and ammonia.